nibble0101/Quotes/README.md

 ## Quotes

-The quotes used in this browser extesnion are sourced from:
+The quotes used in this browser extesion are sourced from:

 - [Quotable API](https://github.com/lukePeavey/quotable)
 - [Type quotes API](https://type.fit/api/quotes)